Chemistry

 Section registration in laboratory and lecture courses Information about online registration for laboratory and discussion sections can be found in the description for each laboratory or lecture course in Yale Course Search.

-Advanced courses All chemistry advanced lecture courses are half-semester courses, which count for 0.5 Yale College credits.
-Some courses start in the first-half of semester, while others start in the second-half of semester.
+Advanced courses All chemistry advanced lecture courses numbered 400 and higher are half-semester courses, which count for 0.5 Yale College credits.
+These courses are held in the first half of the semester or in the second half of the semester.
 Information about the timing of courses is available in Yale Course Search.
 Because most advanced courses are offered either in the fall term or have a fall-term course as a prerequisite, students should give consideration to the advanced courses they plan to take in the spring term.
 For the purpose of degree requirements, all undergraduate Chemistry courses numbered 401 or higher, approved by the director of undergraduate studies (DUS), typically count as advanced lecture or laboratory courses, as do CHEM 226L251L331L, 349L, 355L, and 335L.
 Many graduate-level Chemistry courses (those numbered 500 and above) also may count toward the advanced-course requirement; consult the DUS for information about eligible courses.

 For premedical students Medical schools currently require one year of organic chemistry and laboratory as well as one year of general chemistry and laboratory.
 The general chemistry requirement may be satisfied by completing CHEM 161 and 165CHEM 163 and 167, or two terms of physical chemistry.
 Students should consult with the Office of Career Strategy for the most up-to-date premedical course advice.